The Bear's hut and ice house

 This hut was known at the time as the 'Ladycott', which would act as a summerhouse for the family.
 The hut has a thatched roof and is constructed of timber from the estate.
 The beautiful stained glass window in the hut was collected by the Acland family on their travels.
 Each room is lined with different materials, from varying woods and deer skin, to matting and pine cones, with bark adorning some of the walls.
 The floor in the inner room is 'cobbled' with deer knuckle-bones.

 The hut was renamed because in the 1860s it was used to house a black bear called Tom, which had been brought to Killerton by the 12th Baronet's brother, Gilbert, on his return from Canada.

 Cold winters were more common in the early 19th century, and fashionable houses relied on their ice houses.
 John Veitch designed the ice house on the Killerton estate in 1808.
 The structure was built into the back of the quarry, lined with brick, and the exterior was clad in earth and stone to create a natural-looking feature.

-The ice house is no longer in use, and has become more well known as a winter roost for lesser-horseshoe bats.
+The ice house is no longer in use, and has become more well known as a winter roost for Lesser horseshoe and Greater horseshoe bats.